Astronaut Scott Kelly's Latest Mission: A Book

 On what it feels like to be in space

 It's a pretty crazy place.
 I mean it's — you know, you realize you're in a vacuum and there's just the thin layers of a suit protecting you from the next micro-meteoroid or space junk debris strike.
 The suit you wear is very complicated.
 It's difficult to work in, difficult to move in.
 But all that aside, it's an incredible experience, you know, one of the highlights of my professional life.
 It's not exactly fun.
-It's kind of like the type two kind of fun.
-Type one fun is the roller coaster, type two fun is the thing that's fun when you're done.
+It's kind of like the type-two kind of fun.
+Type-one fun is the roller coaster; type-two fun is the thing that's fun when you're done.

 On the necessary mentality of an astronaut